joehinkle11/lua-websockets/README.md

+# This fork is intended to work with Solar2d (formerly Corona SDK)

+I still need to test it, and I'll update the readme when it works (or doesn't)

 # Not maintained / maintainer wanted !!!!

 If someone wants to maintain / take ownership of this project, reach out to me (issue, email).
 I like Lua very much, but I don't have enough time / resources to stay engaged with it.